 But even worse is when people assume a worm farm is too much work, and don’t try to start one in the first place.

-Luckily, exactly the same principles apply, no matter how big or small your worm farm is.
+Luckily, the same principles for creating a successful worm farm apply, no matter how big or small your worm farm is.